AlvinZC4/Good-README-Generator/Develop/README.md

   ## Installation

-  Run npm i to install dependencies
+  npm i

   ## How to Use This Application

-  Run node index in the CLI and then answer the prompts
+  run node index

   ## Test Code

-  Run npm test in order to run the test code that was used to develop this application
+  npm test

   ## Contribution Guidlines

-  This is an open source application that can be contributed to by anyone
+  guidelines

   ## Ask Questions